magepages/mpdocs/docs/review-reminder/index.md

   * In **Email Template** column, you can find some pre-made email templates.
 Otherwise, you can customize your own template by creating a new one at sidebar ``Marketing > Email Template``.
 The newly created template will automatically appear in this section.

 #### 1.2 Analytics

 To keep track statistics of sent reminder emails, Magento 2 Review Reminder is well-integrate designed for Google Analytics to let you have a comprehensive overlook for SEO staffs.
-This function helps store admins follow and determine from where shoppers get the link back to the completed order
+This function helps store admins follow and determine from where shoppers get the link back to the completed order.

+Go to `Admin Panel > Stores > Configuration >  Mageplaza Extensions > Review Reminder > Configuration`, choose Analytics:

 It manifests in this direct link in the frontend like